matanui159/jebp/README.md

 - GCC on Ubuntu.
 - Clang on Ubuntu.
 - MSVC on Windows.
-- Apple-Clang on macOS.
+- Clang on macOS.
-- Cross MinGW x86-64 on Ubuntu.
+- MinGW on Ubuntu.
-- Cross GCC i686, aarch64, arm32 and armhf on Ubuntu.
+- Cross-compile GCC AMD64, AArch64, AArch32 (soft and hard float) on Ubuntu.
 - Non little-endian tests are emulated on all architectures by removing the predefined macros used for detecting little-endian.